warotarock/manual_tracing_tool/README.md

 Feel free to see it!

 ---
 Credits:

-- This program is useing some of [Icons8](https://icons8.com/) icons.
+- This program is using some of [Icons8](https://icons8.com/) icons.